-6.6 At this point in time, the Mid Sussex Site Allocations DPD does not present any potential risks to European sites that it is considered are not capable of being mitigated.
+6.6 At this point in time, the Mid Sussex Site Allocations DPD does not present any potential risks to European sites that are not capable of being mitigated.
+Long-term monitoring of air quality is necessary and should be established to ensure that when the Local Plan is reviewed, further checks can be undertaken.
 Policy DP17 in the District Plan ensures that both SAMM and SANG measures for Ashdown Forest SPA/SAC are progressed.
-However, it is essential that further work continues in building on the appropriate assessment to inform the next stage of plan making and give certainty to the Council as the competent authority that adverse effects on European site integrity can be ruled out.
-This report will therefore be updated and expanded accordingly to inform the Regulation 19 stage of plan making.
+However, it is essential that work continues to monitor the mitigation delivery for recreation, ensuring SAMM measures are effectively targeted and SANG contributions effectively spent to ensure mitigation is effective.